j88moja-code/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

 ##6 - 6-cap_string.c - a function that capitalise all words of a string.
 ##7 - 7-leet.c - a function that encodes a string into 1337, using one only if, two loops, no switch case no ternary ops.
 ##8 - 100-rot13.c - a function that encodes a string using rot13.
+##9 - 101-print_number.c - a function that prints an integer.